Recursively-Constrained Partially Observable Markov Decision Processes: Conclusion and Future Work

-We introduced and analyzed the \emph{stochastic self-destruction} behavior of C-POMDP policies, and showed that optimal policies for C-POMDPs may violate BPO.
-We propose a new formulation, Recursively-Constrained POMDPs, and presented an algorithm to solve RC-POMDPs.
-Experimental results show that C-POMDP policies exhibit pathological behavior that are not present in RC-POMDP policies, and our algorithm effectively computes policies for RC-POMDPs.
-For future work, we plan to extend of our algorithm to the general multi-dimensional case with better sampling strategies.
-Additionally, the current RC-POMDP formulation is conservative in that observations cannot inform beliefs about previous costs.
-Formulations that account for this will be less conservative than RC-POMDPs, but likely more difficult to solve.
-The recursive constraints of RC-POMDPs can also be extended beyond expectations to coherent risk measures and chance-constraints, which may exhibit the same pathological behaviors as with expected cost.
+We introduce and analyze the \emph{stochastic self-destruction} behavior of C-POMDP policies, and show C-POMDPs may not exhibit optimal substructure.
+We propose a new formulation, RC-POMDPs, and present an algorithm for RC-POMDPs.
+Results show that C-POMDP policies exhibit unintuitive behavior not present in RC-POMDP policies, and our algorithm effectively computes policies for RC-POMDPs.
+We believe RC-POMDPs are an alternate formulation that can be more desirable for some applications.